Why is it that the people who are absolutely rubbish at something are the very ones who seem to think they’re God’s gift at it?

 4. They’ve had limited exposure to criticism.

-5. They confuse confidence with competence.
+5. They confuse being loud with being right.

 6. They’ve had a few lucky breaks.